 Skip to main content

-• A grouping of related data elements
+• A group that organizes related data elements

 Example Structure